mbarberot/alterrae-backend/README.md

 PHPMyAdmin-like, but lighter

-  1. Run with docker : ``docker run -d -p 8888:80 --link sistearthbackend_database_1:database clue/adminer``
+  1. Run with docker : ``docker run -d -p 8888:80 --link alterraebackend_database_1:database clue/adminer``
   2. Go to http://localhost:8888
   3. Login using db credential and host will be 'database'.

 ### Keytool (provided by java jdk)

 Creating keystore (example for the test keystore) :
-- run ``keytool -keystore keystore -alias sistearth -genkey -keyalg RSA``
+- run ``keytool -keystore keystore -alias alterrae -genkey -keyalg RSA``
-- use password : ``sistearth``
+- use password : ``alterrae``
-- At question "What is your first and last name?" put your url (ie: api.sistearth.com)
+- At question "What is your first and last name?" put your url (ie: api.alterrae.com)

 Tools
 -----